 Absolutely!
 Learning how to make a sweater is really no different from another crochet project.
 The first step is choosing an easy pattern that uses straightforward construction and techniques.

-You’re in luck though because many of the free pullover and cardigan patterns below are made using basic stitches and very simple shapes, like rectangles!
+You’re in luck because many of the pullover and cardigan patterns below are made using basic stitches and very simple shapes, like rectangles!

 Important Skills and Techniques

-When making garments, skills like knowing how to check your gauge and take body measurements are critical.
+When making wearables, skills like knowing how to check your gauge and take body measurements are critical.

 If you’re new to making garments, you’ll definitely want to check out our comprehensive sweater guide for beginners.
-Learn how to crochet a sweater, including all the tips and tricks that will guarantee sweater success.
-Don’t start a pattern without these!
+Learn how to crochet a sweater, including my favorite tips and tricks that will guarantee sweater success.

 Crochet Sweater and Cardigan Patterns

-Many of the free patterns below require minimal shaping and include video tutorials, making them perfect beginner projects to learn how to crochet a sweater.
+Many of the free patterns below require minimal shaping and include video tutorials, making them perfect beginner projects.

-If you already know the style of free sweater pattern you’re looking for, click the link below to jump to that section.
+If you already know the style of sweater you’re looking for, click the link below to jump to that section.

 Dwell Chunky Cocoon Cardigan